visgl/luma.gl/docs/upgrade-guide.md

   Model(gl, {...opts});
   Model(gl, {program});
 ```

-the gl context is extracted from the supplied program, but since v4 emphasizes sharing shaders rather than programs (often indirectly via shader caching / shader assembly), it is less common that a gl context is available.
+the gl context used to be extracted from the supplied program or provided along side with other options, but in luma.gl v4, it is expected as a separate argument to the constructor.
+This change is because luma.gl v4 emphasizes sharing shaders rather than programs (often indirectly via shader caching / shader assembly), it is less common that a gl context is available.

-#### Math Library

-The deprecated math library (`Vec3`, `Mat4`, `Quat`) has now been removed.

-The new Math library is based on `gl-matrix` and uses Array subclassing so that objects are directly usable with luma.gl.
-Note that luma.gl now works directly with JavaScript arrays (a `Vector3` is just a 3 element array) and you can use any math library as long as you convert objects to arrays before passing data to luma.gl.

 ## Upgrading from V2 to V3